AndyShiue/Ende-readme/README.md

 If arguments in normal mode were curryable, the compiler would have to retern lambdas often or generate several partially applied copies of the original function.
 Arguments in `const` mode are curryable, though, because that performance at compile time isn't that important, and programmers are supposed to do heavy calculation at runtime.

-Back to generics, here is a `compose` functionm, witch`compose`s its 2 function arguments.
+Back to generics, here is a `compose` function, which `compose`s its 2 function arguments.

 ```rust
 fn compose[A, B, C](f : (B) -> C, g: (A) -> B)(x : A) = f(g(x));